St Ives – a brief introduction

-St Ives Harbour has a rich history that most would feel had come from a Rosamunde Pilcher novel!
-Steeped in tales of the sea, smuggling, pilchard presses and net lofts; the wharf side would have been a bustling working harbour with fishing boats, fish wives and traders.
-Visit St Ives Museum above Bamaluz beach to look at some nostalgic photos of the harbour as it once was or perhaps visit St Ives Archive online to arrange a visit to browse their many treasured photos of a time gone by.
+St Ives Harbour has a rich history similar to a Rosamunde Pilcher novel!
+It is steeped in tales of the sea, smuggling, pilchard presses and net lofts.
+The wharfside was a bustling working harbour with fishing boats, fish wives and traders.
+We recommend a visit St Ives Museum (above Bamaluz beach) to look at some nostalgic photos of the harbour as it once was.
+Equally, visit St Ives Archive online to arrange a visit to browse their many treasured photos of a time gone by.
+Fascinating!

 St Ives in Cornwall has been named one of the world’s top “emerging destinations” in TripAdvisor Travellers’ Choice Awards 2021, and was the only British destination included on the list.
 We are incredibly proud (and lucky) to live here and share it with new and devoted visitors to our holiday cottages.
 Wherever you are in the world, see what’s going on with our HD webcam.